JM90AR/prime-numbers-interactive/README.md

-# Prime Numbers Finder - Interactive Version
+# Prime Numbers Finder - Interactive Version (MINI Proyect)

 This Python script lets you find all prime numbers up to a number you specify interactively.